Cory Morrow

-Cory Morrow (born May 1, 1972 in Houston, Texas) is a Texas Country singer-songwriter who has gained popularity throughout the Southwest.
+Cory Morrow (born May 1, 1972, in Houston, Texas) is a Texas Country singer-songwriter.

 Biography

-Morrow was born May 1, 1972 in Houston, Texas.
-He started playing guitar at Memorial High School in Houston and continued to develop as a musician while attending Texas Tech University, where he was a member of the Phi Gamma Delta fraternity.
+Morrow was born May 1, 1972, in Houston, Texas.
+He started playing guitar at Memorial High School in Houston and continued to develop as a musician while attending Texas Tech University.

-In 1993, Morrow moved to Austin, Texas to pursue music as a career.
-He is also considered part of the Red Dirt music scene, that differentiates itself from the popular Nashville music scene.
+In 1993, Morrow moved to Austin, Texas, to pursue music as a career.
 Morrow has sold over 200,000 albums independently.
 Morrow's 2002 release Outside the Lines reached No. 28 on Billboard's Country Album chart, No. 3 on the magazine's Internet Sales chart, No. 8 on its Independent Album chart and No. 16 on Heatseekers chart.
 SoundScan ranked him No. 7 among "country debut artists" that year.